Operating system :

 New POSIX-like I/O, command-line arguments, and system calls for process termination and awaiting process termination added:

-And after that, we have the Tempo/32 in Spring 2006 and Tempo/32 in Summer and Fall 2006 and the lastest one on whcih are working right at a movement is tempo (2007) They have only a little nit of the changes in there version .
+And after that, we have the Tempo/32 in Spring 2006 and Tempo/32 in Summer and Fall 2006 and the latest one on which are working right at a movement is tempo (2007) They have only a little nit of the changes in there version .

 Feature of the Tempo :